- Get Involved

 Applications to host NewsTrains in 2019 are now closed.

 Please email NewsTrain Project Director Linda Austin if you would like to be notified when applications open in early 2019 to host NewsTrains in 2020.
-The application deadline will be in April 2019.
+The application deadline for 2020 workshops will be April 30, 2019.

 Hosting NewsTrain brings home affordable training in the skills that matter most to journalists in your area.